Carol (Chuck Berry song): Charts

-Berry employs his well-known guitar figure, which AllMusic critic Matthew Greenwald describes as "a guitar lick that indeed propelled not just Berry's greatest works, but the rock & roll genre itself."
+Other Versions

+The Rolling Stones

 The Rolling Stones recorded it in 1964 for their debut album and a live version was released on Get Yer Ya-Ya's Out!
 (1969).
-A live recording from Oakland in November 1969 is included in the bootleg Live'r Than You'll Ever Be.
-Their recordings were preceded by a performance by the Beatles in 1963, later included on Live at the BBC (1994).
-Several other artists have also recorded the song.
+A live recording from Oakland in November 1969 is included in the bootleg album, Live'r Than You'll Ever Be.

+The Beatles

+The Beatles recorded a version of the song for Pop Go the Beatles in July 1963.
+The song appears on their 1994 album Live at the BBC.